Duran914/test-framework/README.md

 ```Python
 lc_input("jdran@mail.com", selector="#usi_content #usi_email_container #usi_email")
 ```
-* Requires a string argument of an email address
+* Requires a string argument of an email address.
 * Accpets a default argument of a selector, default is "#usi_content #usi_email_container #usi_email" and should for most LCs.